Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 37,322, 14,291 total housing units (homes and apartments), and a median house value of $771,037, Issaquah house prices are not only among the most expensive in Washington, Issaquah real estate also is some of the most expensive in all of America.
+With 37,487 people, 14,291 houses or apartments, and a median cost of homes of $856,552, Issaquah house prices are not only among the most expensive in Washington, Issaquah real estate also is some of the most expensive in all of America.

 Single-family detached homes are the single most common housing type in Issaquah, accounting for 39.56% of the city's housing units.
 Other types of housing that are prevalent in Issaquah include large apartment complexes or high rise apartments ( 38.00%), row houses and other attached homes ( 16.05%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 6.34%).

 The most prevalent building size and type in Issaquah are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 59.27% owning and 40.73% renting.

 Issaquah homes and real estate are some of the newest in America.
 47.34% of Issaquah's housing was built since 2000, making the city have a very new look and feel.
 If you like the amenities of newer homes and subdivisions, then you will probably like what the Issaquah real estate market has to offer.
 Quite a bit of the housing here was also built between 1970-1999 ( 43.46%), and between 1940-1969 ( 6.74%).
 There's also some housing in Issaquah built before 1939 ( 2.47%).